idia640/presentations/week08/PITCHME.md

 Note:

-- You need some sort of context modeling to interpret deictic (e.g., pointing) expressions and those which refer to previous dialogue context.
+- You need some sort of context modeling to interpret deictic (e.g., pointing) expressions and those which refer to previous dialogue context (what was said previously).
+- You also need some knowledge of the world and the ability to reason.

-Only last year, Amazon released a simple dialogue development kit. https://developer.amazon.com/docs/custom-skills/dialog-interface-reference.html
+Only recently, Amazon released a simple dialogue development kit. https://developer.amazon.com/docs/custom-skills/dialog-interface-reference.html

 ---